Paterson

 “L Lottie?” he asked reading from the cake she was cutting.

 “Little Lottie.
-Our first anniversary we had the same shift, so we just stayed up sharing a blanket and watched Phantom of the Opera.
+Our third anniversary we had the same shift, so we just stayed up sharing a blanket and watched Phantom of the Opera.
 The name kind of stuck,” she said refilling his glass of milk.
 “Tell me when.”

 “Cute,” he said.
-He never told her when and she finished the carton refilling his huge glass.
+He never told her when and she finished the milk carton refilling his huge glass.

 “I’m not.”